Johnlon/spam-1/README.md

 Except ... that's not honestly how it works.

-It's really more like the illustration below in my mind; when reading the diagram imagine that this diagram is of the clock immediatly following a CPU reset or power on.
+It's really more like the illustration below in my mind; when reading the diagram imagine that this diagram starts immediatly following a CPU reset or power on.

 ![Timing diagram - honest](docs/timing-honest.png)